 Contests and competitive events

 This contest recognizes OKFB’s top young farm and ranch family or individual each year at our state convention in November.
 The award is judged on involvement in the community and Farm Bureau, as well as the quality of the contestant(s) farming operation and leadership activities.
 The winner receives a variety of prizes, including an expense-paid trip to the American Farm Bureau convention in January to compete in the national contest.
-Download the YF&R Achievement Award application from the American Farm Bureau Federation website.
+Download the YF&R Achievement Award application on the OKFB Application Center page.

 Excellence in Agriculture

 This contest recognizes YF&R members who do not derive the majority of their income from an owned agricultural operation, but still actively contribute and grow through their involvement in Farm Bureau and agriculture.
 Participants are judged on their involvement in agriculture, leadership ability, involvement and participation in Farm Bureau and other organizations (i.e., civic, service and community).
 The winner of the state contest receives an all-terrain vehicle courtesy of Farm Credit and an expense-paid trip to the American Farm Bureau convention in January to compete in the national contest.
-Download the Excellence in Agriculture Award application from the American Farm Bureau Federation website.
+Download the Excellence in Agriculture Award application on the OKFB Application Center page.

 Charles Roff Award

 This award recognizes Oklahoma’s top county YF&R committee.
 It encourages members to help build stronger county programs and to strengthen the organization by increasing participation in state activities.
 Applications are judged on the county’s activities throughout the year and must be accompanied by no more than three pages (front and back) of pictures and clippings for verification.
 The Charles L. Roff award winner will receive a traveling trophy at the state convention (shall be retired in any county winning the award three consecutive years).
 Download and print off a PDF application of the Charles Roff Award on the Application Center page.

 Outstanding County Event